SSyncropel Docs

 Three common misconceptions worth heading off.

 Federation is not a mesh overlay.
 There's no distributed hash table, no routing, no multi-hop delivery.
-Every pair is a direct HTTPS connection between two daemons.
+Every pair is a direct HTTPS connection between two instances.
 Discovery helps them find each other; data flows point-to-point.

 How the pieces fit together